Zoom Tips and Techniques

 Are You New to Zoom?

-Zoom is a video conferencing service that many synagogues and churches have used for worship since the beginning of the pandemic.
+Zoom is a video conferencing service that many synagogues and churches use to let people attend their services virtually from home.
 We have had great experiences using Zoom for our Shabbat services and other programs since March of 2020.
 Even people who had never done any kind of video conferencing have been able to follow the simple steps to install Zoom on their computer, tablet or smartphone to participate.

 You do not need a Zoom account to use Zoom.
-To join any of our Zoom services or events, just tap the buttons on the Home Page of this website at the appropriate time.
+To join our Zoom services or events, just tap the buttons on the Home Page of this website at the appropriate time.
+For Rosh Hashanah and Yom Kippur services, go to the High Holy Days 5785 page and click on the correct button to join a service at its appropriate time.

 If you are looking for guidance on basic knowledge of about how to use computers and mobile devices, check out the Cranston Public Library's computer classes.